friedrich-de/AnimecardsWebsite/docs/visualnovels.md

 ### The most comfortable reading experience

 If everything worked you can now start Textractor, your VN, hook the text and experiment with the different display modes to find what best works for you.
 I recommend `View -> Full-screen mode`.
+The best thing is, you only have to set this up once for every VN!
+Once you close the VN simply tick `Save machine state` and you will be right back when you were next time you launch the VM.

 Reading the VN and utilizing Textractor on the VM, you can Yomichan scan in the hooking window on your host machine and mine unknown words with Yomichan to Anki.
 Enjoy!